OctopusDeployLabs/SpaceCloner/docs/UseCase-CopyToTestInstance.md

 Please refer to the [Parameter reference page](CloneSpaceParameterReference.md) for more details on the parameters.

 The other options are:
 - `OverwriteExistingVariables` - set to `True`, so variables are always overwritten (except for sensitive variables).
-- `AddAdditionalVariableValuesOnExistingVariableSets` - set to `True` to add new variables values found for the same variable name.
 - `OverwriteExistingCustomStepTemplates` - Set to `True` so the step templates are kept in sync.
 You might have made some recent changes to the step template.
 It is important to keep them up to date.
 - `OverwriteExistingLifecyclesPhases` - Set to `True` since this is a full clone the overwrite existing lifecycle phases has been set to true as well.
 - `CloneProjectChannelRules` - set to `true` as you'll want to include the channel rules with the project.